Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 ```

 The block lists the first 25 hits and then says how many more there are.
 Find.MaxResults, 100 by
-default, is how many the picker itself is given; past that the block reports the real total and
+default, is how many the list itself is given; past that the block reports the real total and
-offers the first ones, so a pattern with 40000 matches says 40000 rather than pretending there
+the window lists the first ones under a title like "The first 100 of 40000 matches for ...", so a
-were 100.
+pattern with 40000 matches says 40000 rather than pretending there were 100.

-On a Cheat Engine without showSelectionList the first hit is not offered as a guess.
-The scan
+On a Cheat Engine without createForm or createListBox the first hit is not offered as a guess.
-still logged every address, and the warning says the way out:
+The scan still logged every address, and the warning says the way out:

 ```lua
 ManifoldSigMaker:Goto("game.exe+1A2B3C")